 Paying Your Hospital Bill

-After your stay at or outpatient visit to Beth Israel Deaconess Medical Center, you may receive separate bills for the care you received.
+If you were an inpatient or had an outpatient visit at BIDMC, you may receive bills for the care you received.

-It is important to review each bill to verify where and how to submit your payment.
+Please review each bill to verify how and where to submit payment.

-BIDMC patients can pay their hospital medical bills online through our secure payment portal.
+One easy way to pay your BIDMC bill is online.
+You will pay through a secure payment site.
 Payments are normally processed within two (2) business days.

 Call 866-306-7643 for all questions: